 I'm not a health professional, this is publically available/published information only, please refer to the sources below for research details and always discuss with your health with your GP.

 There may also be some healthy benefits to drinking non-alcoholic red wine.
 Another 2012 study found that while red wine and zero-alcohol red wine both contain the same amount of antioxidants, the alcohol content of the traditional wine might even hinder the polyphenols from working effectively.

 The research showed non-alcoholic red wine also led to a significant decrease in other health conditions compared to the alcoholic wines.

 We stock the Edenvale range of wines which contain great ORAC ratings (Oxygen Radical Absorbance Capacity) which is the official measurement for antioxidant capacity in food, beverages and health supplements.

 From the Edenvale Premium Reserve range, this sparkling shiraz is dry, delicious and has an ORAC antioxidant score of 4,030

 Antioxidant rich alcohol-free wines

-This rose from Australian brand Plus & Minus has the additional benefit of added antioxidant-rich grape seed extract.
+This rose from Australian brand Plus & Minus has the addition of added antioxidant-rich grape seed extract.

-All of this goes to show that whether you’re cutting down on alcohol or making a permanent change, alcohol-free beer and wine are by far the healthier option.
+All of this goes to show that whether you’re cutting down on alcohol or making a permanent change, alcohol-free beer and wine are a far better choice.